 While options trades are commission-free, J.P.
 Morgan does charge a $0.65 fee per contract.

 Available Self-Directed Investment Products

-You Invest Trade offers access to four investment products:
+J.P.
+Morgan Self-Directed Investing offers access to four investment products:

-Like Portfolio Builder, You Invest Portfolios starts by asking you a few basic questions about your time horizon, investing goals, and risk tolerance.
+J.P.
+Morgan Automated Investing starts by asking you a few basic questions about your time horizon, investing goals, and risk tolerance.
 It then creates the semi-customized asset allocation that best fits your answers, and it periodically rebalances the portfolio as market moves erode the initial allocation.

 Portfolios accounts only include stocks and ETFs.
 You can’t add mutual funds or fixed-income instruments here.
 However, some ETFs may be composed largely or entirely of fixed-income instruments or track fixed-income indexes.

-You Invest Portfolios requires a minimum opening account balance of $500.
+J.P.
+Morgan Automated Investing requires a minimum opening account balance of $500.